DanielRudrich/ABComparisonPlugin/README.md

 - macOS: http://danielrudrich.de/plugins/ABComparison_macOS.zip
 - windows: http://danielrudrich.de/plugins/ABComparison_win_x64.zip

+## Edit labels and button sizes
+Click on the 'labels' button to edit the text on the buttons and their sizes.
+Separate the individual labels by new lines.
+If you don't define as many labels as buttons, the remaining buttons will be numbered.

 ## Usage example: Switch between three 5.1 mixes
  - create a bus with at least 3 * 6 = 18 channels
  - insert the ABComparison plugin